Menu Close

 Vice Chair – Strata, Societies and Cooperative Associations

-After completing his B.A. and LL.B. at the University of Victoria, Eric Regehr began his career at a large firm in downtown Vancouver, where he primarily acted for defendants and insurers in personal injury and motor vehicle cases.
+After completing his Bachelor of Arts and law degree at the University of Victoria, Eric Regehr began his career at a large firm in downtown Vancouver, where he primarily acted for defendants and insurers in personal injury and motor vehicle cases.

 In 2013, Eric moved back to Victoria, first practicing at a boutique family law firm and later co-founding Breakwater Law, where he developed a broad civil litigation practice.

 Eric was appointed as a part-time CRT member in 2017 and as a full-time member in 2018.
-He was appointed vice chair of strata, societies and co-operative associations in 2023.
+He was appointed Vice Chair – Strata, Societies and Cooperative Associations in 2023.
 Eric was called to the Bar in 2011.

 Andrea Ritchie

-Ms. Ritchie also served as a member of the Softball BC Ethics & Discipline Committee, and currently sits on the Architectural Institute of British Columbia’s Discipline Committee.
+Ms. Ritchie currently sits on the Architectural Institute of British Columbia’s Discipline Committee, and formerly served as a member of the Softball BC Ethics & Discipline Committee.

 Vice Chair – Escalations